SAP/spartacus-docs/_pages/dev/state_management/loader-meta-reducer.md

 To `loaderReducer` you have to provide unique identifier.
 In case above it is `CART_DATA` variable.
 This identifier will also be used in actions to connect each action to specific state tree.

+For keeping simple state (one property), you don't have to provide reducer.
+Loader success action will set `value` with passed payload.

 ## Defining state interface

 To correctly set type definitions on your state use `LoaderState` interface.